Skip to Content

 Hammers and Sledgehammers

-A sledgehammer may be necessary for igneous, metamorphic, and well-cemented sedimentary rocks if good quality and large samples are required.
+A sledgehammer may be required for igneous, metamorphic, and well-cemented sedimentary rocks that require high-quality and big samples.

-Usually, geologists use a geological hammer rather than one designed for other materials such as wood or metal.
+Geologists typically use a geological hammer rather than one intended for other materials such as wood or metal.

 Chisels